GayatriKrishna0712/Auto-Correct-System/README.md

 ### PROBLEM STATEMENT:
-This repository contains the code for a simple auto-correct system built.
+This repository holds the source code for a simple auto-correct system created using NLP principles and methods.